Citations and methodology

 Regulatory frameworks

-Backs the regulatory pathway on qiri.ai/au/product.
+Backs the regulatory pathway on qiri.ai/au/console.
 Qiri Phase 1 is designed against these frameworks; final classification is confirmed per deployment, not claimed.

 1. US Food and Drug Administration.
 Clinical Decision Support Software — Final Guidance.
 September 2022.
 Defines the four Non-Device CDS criteria under FD&C Act §520(o)(1)(E): no medical-image/signal analysis; displays patient medical information; provides recommendations to a healthcare professional; enables the HCP to independently review the basis.
 Qiri Phase 1 is architected against all four. fda.gov/regulatory-information/search-fda-guidance-documents/clinical-decision-support-software